 Of many attributes contributing to publishers’ revenue, two important ones that are relevant to the scope of this guide are website traffic and the time spent by the user on the website.

-Publishers are trying everything to bring users to the website – emails to the user database, social media channels, paid ads and focussing on organic traffic.
+Publishers are trying everything to bring users to the website – emails to the user database, social media channels, paid ads and focusing on organic traffic.
 Google search results being the major sources of user traffic, publishers can not afford to look away for factors that impact their Google SEO ranking.

 The Core Web Vitals measure the responsiveness, visual stability, and speed of web pages to understand how a user feels and interacts with a web page; thus directly impacting the SEO ranking of the page.